MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 | Windows Server 2016                      | Yes                                       | Yes |
 | Windows Server 2012 R2                   | Yes                                       | Yes|

-### Set up bring your own license in Windows Admin Center
+### Bring your own license in Windows Admin Center

 You can use Windows Admin Center to set up and manage product keys for your Azure Stack HCI cluster.